3 great white sharks recently tracked near Myrtle Beach's coast

 OCEARCH, a shark conservation and research group, tracked a 1,668-pound female shark named Miss Costa on Monday, the organization reports.

-According to an OCEARCH Facebook post, Miss Costa is now the third great white shark that has pinged near Myrtle Beach in the last few weeks.
+According to an OCEARCH Facebook post, Miss Costa is now the third great white shark that has pinged past Myrtle Beach in the last few weeks.
 The 12.5-foot shark was caught and tagged off the coast near Nantucket, Massachusetts in 2016.

 Miss Costa is currently migrating north along with Hilton, a 12.5-foot male weighing 1,326 pounds, and Savannah, an 8.6-foot female that weighs 460 pounds.